 Because a solid knowledge of classical music is essential for any instrumentalist, classical music forms the basis of the orchestra’s repertoire.
 The winter and spring concerts form the foundation for the orchestra’s rehearsal hours—four hours a week.
 At these concerts the orchestra has performed great symphonic works such as Beethoven’s Symphony No. 5, Grieg’s Peer Gynt Suite, Tschaikovsky’s Symphony No. 5, Mozart’s Symphony No. 40, George Chadwick’s Jubilee, several Haydn symphonies, Schubert’s Unfinished Symphony, Smetana’s "The Moldau" from Ma Vlast, and Mendelssohn’s Italian Symphony.
 During these concerts the orchestra has also performed lighter works such as Leroy Anderson’s Plink, Plank, Plunk, and The Typewriter and Mozart’s humorous duet Papagena, Papageno.

-The Symphony Orchestra is concerned that the next generation of young people grow up hearing excellent music, so the orchestra performs the annual Classical Kids Concert for the community schools, playing classics such as Prokofiev’s Peter and the Wolf, and Saint-Saens’ Carnival of the Animals.
+The Symphony Orchestra is concerned that the next generation of young people grow up hearing excellent music, so the orchestra often performs the at Maranatha's annual Classical Kids Concert for the community schools, playing classics such as Prokofiev’s Peter and the Wolf and Saint-Saens’ Carnival of the Animals.

-The orchestra also performs on-campus several times a year, providing special music for the fall Missions Conference and various Christmas and patriotic services.
+The orchestra also performs on campus several times a year, providing special music for the Fall Festival Concert and various Christmas and patriotic services.
 These opportunities prepare the students for a lifetime of ministry, playing the best of sacred music "To the Praise of His Glory."

 |Event Date Text||Event Time||Church/School||Contact|